Separate Property (SP) v. Community Property (CP) in California

-Note: A party cannot argue that proceeding with the marriage is sufficient performance of the verbal contract.
+Note: A party cannot argue that proceeding with the marriage is a sufficient performance of the verbal contract.

 Marriage alone is not sufficient performance, as this would eliminate the writing requirement in every case.

-Just about anything, except any agreement to limit either parties contribution to furnish child support.
+Just about anything, except an agreement to limit either parties contribution to furnish child support.

 This is prohibited by statute.

 A premarital agreement is presumed to be unenforceable unless the Court finds that the party challenging the agreement:

 ✅ Was represented by independent legal counsel at the time the agreement was signed (or the right to counsel is waived in a separate writing); and